 - As of June 1, with the return of separate trash and recycling collections, solid waste haulers will be stricter about non-recyclable items in recycling containers.
 Residents are reminded that materials that should be placed in recycling carts are plastics #1-7, glass, aluminum & tin, paper, flattened cardboard, and food and beverage cartons.
 To reduce contamination in the recycling stream, do not place these non-recyclable materials in recycling bins: plastic bags, used plastic cutlery, polystyrene foam, napkins and paper towels, and used paper plates and cups.

-- UPDATE 6/23: Governor Gavin Newsom’s executive order directive temporarily suspending certain requirements of the plastic bag ban has now expired.
+- UPDATE 6/23/2020: Governor Gavin Newsom’s executive order directive that temporarily suspended certain requirements of the plastic bag ban expired in June 2020.
 California retailers may provide a reusable grocery bag or recycled paper bag to a customer at a charge of at least 10 cents.
-See SB 270 frequently asked questions here https://www.calrecycle.ca.gov/Plastics/CarryOutBags/FAQ/.
+See SB 270 frequently asked questions.
 Additionally, reusable bags provided by customers continue to be allowed.

 - The plastic bag ban is still in effect during this time and staff has confirmed that only paper bags are being provided at stores.